 - PAC has the authority to exclude him or her indefinitely without a refund.

 - Plays, scripts, movies and other texts that are seen to perpetuate a narrative that is harmful or hurtful to any specific cultural group will be avoided in all PAC curriculum.

 - Only texts that explore race relations, sexual relations, politics, socio-economic and religious issues with integrity and for the purposes of education and awareness, will be used across the PAC curriculum.

 - Texts dealing with Aboriginal and Torres Strait Islander content will only be taught after consultation with the relevant cultural authorities.

 - Teen students (aged 12-17) may explore texts in class that deal with sensitive issues such as suicide, abuse and/or violence, as well as coarse language.
 This content will be handled in a sensitive manner by the class teacher and any issues with the content are to be raised with him/her.

 - All primary correspondence between PAC and a student is done through email.

 - A student must ensure that a correct and frequently used email is provided upon registration.

 - If a student fails to receive important information about a class, cancellation, venue update, payment etc due to their not checking their email, this remains the sole responsibility of the student

-- All PAC acting classes are run out of the Information and Cultural Exchange (ICE) in Parramatta.
+- All PAC classes are run out of the Arts and Cultural Exchange (ACE) at 8 Victoria Road Parramatta.

 - No food or drink (other than water) is allowed into the studio space.